openstack-archive/group-based-policy-specs/specs/kilo/gbp-service-chain-driver-refactor.rst

    destroying and updating Service Chain Node instances depending on their profile;

-4.1.
-The plumbing info of all the scheduled nodes will be used by the
-     NCP for traffic stitching/steering.
-This will be a pluggable module.
+5. The plumbing info of all the scheduled nodes will be used by the NCP for traffic stitching/steering.
+This will be a pluggable module (NodePlumber);

-5. Define Service Configuration and Management driver interface;
+6. Define Service Configuration and Management driver interface;

-6. Implement 2 reference implementations of Node Drivers.
+7. Implement 2 reference implementations of Node Drivers.
    They will use Nova (for NFV) and Neutron in the backend.

 The relationship between the Services Plugin and Node Drivers is as shown below: